Margaret Vale

-Margaret Vale (born Margaret Smyth Flinn, later Margaret Howe; March 30, 1878 in Charleston, South Carolina – November 29, 1947 in Columbia, South Carolina) was a film and theatre actress and a feminist.
+Margaret Vale (born Margaret Smyth Flinn, later Margaret Howe; March 30, 1878 in Charleston, South Carolina – November 29, 1947) was a film and theatre actress and a feminist.

 Career

 Filmography

 She appeared in two silent films.

 Stage work

 Vale appeared in one Broadway-theatre production, the comedy play Omar, the Tentmaker (1914), in New York City, New York.

 Personal life

 She was married to George Howe.